Do you know what teff is?

 read more

-Teff is often referred to as the "runner's superfood" given the winning tradition of Ethiopian marathoners.
+Teff is often referred to as the "runner's superfood", given how many Ethiopian long-distance runners attribute their success to this tiny grain.
 Here’s why it’s a trusted fuel for athletes:

 • High in iron.
 Iron is essential for oxygen transport and energy production.
 It also supports metabolism, normal cellular functioning, and the synthesis of some